Australian Student Mobility to the Indo-Pacific Through the New Colombo Plan

 This book focuses on Australian students’ engagement and learning in the Indo-Pacific through the New Colombo Plan (NCP), the Australian Government’s flagship initiative for student mobility and public diplomacy.

 By examining mobility from the Global North to the Global South, this book makes a distinctive contribution to the field of international education, highlighting the intersection of education and public diplomacy through the lens of student mobility.
-It will be of interest to administrators, policy-makers, and researchers in international education, public diplomacy, and intercultural development.
+It will be of interest to practitioners and administrators, policy-makers, and researchers in international education, public diplomacy, and intercultural development.

 ISBN: 9781032981994